 Do we have to pay for Video Chat?

-Video Chat is not free, but the cost is supported by the tournament organizer.
+not free, but the cost is supported by the tournament organizer.
 Some clubs will choose to pass the costs further to their players, others might choose to cover the costs themselves.
 BBO will not charge the players for Video Chat.

 Will Video Chat slow down my computer?